andrinmeier/sudolver-models/README.md

 | YOLO + Unsharp Masking (k=5) + AWS Textract | 51.44 |
 | AWS Textract | 28.13 |

+Tesseract OCR was also used, but didn't give good enough results.

 ## Models

 This section explains the various approaches to solving the task of "detecting a sudoku and solving it".